klemek/forge-steel/README.md

 ![FORGE concept schema](./docs/forge.drawio.png)

-FORGE is an engine rendering a project into visuals.
+FORGE is an graphical engine rendering a project into visuals.

 Using OpenGL GLSL language, it talks to your graphic card to generate layers of textures defined by the fragment shaders and outputs it to your screen.